Refine by MP, party, committee, province, or result type.

 Nancy Neamtan

 Human Resources committee Again, I would say that what's important to see is that the role of government is leveraging.
 I think we've seen it in the initiative in Quebec around the fiducie.
 It's true from the Quebec government's intervention.
 We see it in other countries as well.
-This is an entrepreneur
+This is an entrepreneurial movement.

 November 21st, 2006Committee meeting